(see C.V. and homepage for a list of previous books and research projects)

 Organizing To Achieve the Triple Aim: An Examination of Community Organizing as a Pathway for Improving Youth Mental Health in New Zealand

-This paper presents the results of a pilot study examining the use of community organizing as a pathway for improving youth mental health outcomes among a socio-economically disadvantaged Pacific community in New Zealand.
+This project examines the use of community organizing as a pathway for improving youth mental health outcomes among a socio-economically disadvantaged Pacific community in New Zealand (report of preliminary pilot study here).
 Financial pressures and moral imperatives arising from a persistent racial gap in health outcomes have prompted New Zealand's public health system to try to find ways to engage its constituents, particularly from the Pacific community, in preventive health.
 Yet, they have struggled to succeed.
 Often, population health strategies require behavior changes in the public that have proven hard to enact using traditional reform strategies.
 Traditional approaches, such as public health marketing campaigns, or reforms designed to create institutional incentives for behavior change, try to create change without developing people’s own sense of power over their health.
 In other words, many of these traditional approaches lack a strategy for creating agency within the constituency they are seeking to change.
 Organizing, in contrast, makes change possible precisely by developing the agency and power of the constituency to enable them to take control over their own health.
 Thus, it has the potential to make preventive health reforms more likely.
 This paper presents pilot data on a project designed to organize Pacific youth in a campaign to improve youth mental health in South Auckland.
 In six months in 2013, this campaign was able to engage more than 200 Pacific youth and families in preventive action.
 We found that youth participating as organizers in the campaign reported improved mental and physical health outcomes, had stronger relationships with themselves, their families, their friends, and God, had a stronger sense of agency, and developed their own leadership skills.
 These effects were strongest among youth who felt comfortable working in teams.
-This paper thus provides preliminary evidence about the potential for organizing to improve population health outcomes.
+This project thus provides preliminary evidence about the potential for organizing to improve population health outcomes.